 - Proper handling and disposal should be established prior to testing.

 - Always use a clean, fresh container to avoid cross-contamination of urine samples.

 - Do not open test device seal until you are ready to perform the test.

 - Do not use the expiration date.

 - A positive test result does not always mean the donor has abused drugs as it may have been prescribed by a doctor.

 - Do not store and or expose test kits to temperatures greater than 30°C.

 - Do not freeze the testing device.

 ○ How do I interpret a urine drug test?

 - The drug test is used to obtain a visual, qualitative result and is intended for screening only.

-- A urine drug test assay provides only preliminary result.
+- A urine drug test assay provides only a preliminary result.

 - Allow the urine specimen and or drug test kit to reach room temperature before testing.

 - Clinical consideration and professional judgment must be applied to any drug test result, particularly in evaluating a presumptive positive result (non-negative).

 - In order to obtain a confirmed result or confirmation, the urine sample should be sent for further analysis to a laboratory.
 Gas Chromatography/Mass Spectroscopy (GC/MS) is the preferred confirmation method.

 Colored lines appear in both Control Region (C) and Test Region (T).
 The line in the control region is the control line, which is used to indicate the test was successful.
 The line in the test region is the drug result line.
 The test line may have varying intensity either weaker or stronger in color than that of the control line: This is not an indication of drugs being present.
 A negative result for a drug indicates that the concentration of that drug in urine is below the cutoff level.